TayyabSaif21/EGInterviewAPI/README.md

 I have set the site background to the EG Group's green colour, hope you like it 😃

+---

 ### !!!
 Note : I have included a demonstration video as well to showcase my work.
-#
 Firstly, to show it works, and second, in the case where you are unable to run the project.
-There is a .zip folder in the root of this repo called 'Video Demonstration.zip' .
+There is a .zip folder in the root of this repo called 'Video Demonstration.zip'.
 There is an mp4 file in it which is the video demo of this API application's frontend.

+---
 ---
 ## Features
 - **API Endpoints**:
   - `GET /api/productitems`: Retrieve a list of all products/drinks.